brick/brick/README.md

 ### Writing your own plugins

 You can extend the application indefinitely with the use of plugins.
 It's easy to write your own, as we will see through this example.
-Let's imagine that we want to create a plugin that begins a PDO transaction before the controller is invoked, and commit it automatically after the controller returns.
+Let's imagine that we want to create a plugin that begins a PDO transaction before the controller is invoked, and commits it automatically after the controller returns.

 First let's have a look at the `Plugin` interface: